Seneca-144100/IPC144NBB-ONLY-/Workshops/WS4/readme.md

 - Version 0.5: Only lab posted with no active submission scripts.
 - Version 0.6: Added clarifications
-- Version 0.7: Submsssion for lab is now open
+- Version 0.7: Submission for lab is now open
 - Version 0.8: Output Corrected
+- Version 0.9: DIY posted and submission open

 In the process of doing your workshop 4, in the **lab** (part 1) you are to create a `Ski Equipment Rental` program.
 You will code `rental.c` and `rental.h` and reuse functions in the `utils` module `utils.c and utils.h files` developed by your professor in class. **DIY** (part 2) Will be added later